finallion/The-Graveyard-FABRIC/.github/ISSUE_TEMPLATE/bug-crash-report.md

----
-name: Bug/Crash report
+name: 1.18.1 Bug/Crash Report
-about: File a bug or crash report.
+description: File a bug/crash report
-title: "[BUG/CRASH]"
-labels: bug
+labels: [bug]
-assignees: finallion

----

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Logs and config file**
-If applicable, add the logs to help understand your problem.
-The logs can be found in your minecraft directory /logs/latest.log If the problem may relate to the config file, add it too.
+body:
+  - type: markdown
+    attributes:
+      value: |
+        For bugs experienced with Minecraft 1.18.1.
+Older versions are not supported.
+        If any section does not apply, replace its content with "N/A".

+        Please search for existing bug reports before making your own report.
+  - type: textarea
+    attributes:
+      label: What's the issue you encountered?
+      description: |
+        Describe the issue in detail and what you were doing beforehand.
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: How can the issue be reproduced?
+      description: Include a detailed step by step process for recreating your issue.
+    validations:
+      required: true
+  - type: input
+    attributes:
+      label: Logs
+      description: |
-The config file can be found in your minecraft directory /config.
+        Logs can be found in your Minecraft directory under `/logs/latest.log`.

-**Additional context**
-Add any other context about the problem here.
+  - type: input
+  - type: textarea
+    attributes:
+      label: Additional information
+      description: |
+        Any other information relevant to your issue.